What is Soul?

-The word and what it has to translate
+The word and what it translates

-Soul is the Germanic sāwol the English-language Christian inheritance left as the umbrella under which several technically distinct concepts now live.
-In the Hebrew Bible the word stands behind nephesh (the breathing creature, the living-being-as-such) and ruaḥ (the breath that animates, the spirit).
-The Septuagint and the Greek New Testament use psychē (the same breath-of-life sense, plus the inner life of the person) and pneuma (the higher animating spirit, Holy when capitalised).
-The Latin Christian tradition split the territory again into anima (the lower vital soul, shared with animals) and spiritus (the higher rational soul).
-The English soul covers all of these and silently picks one when context demands.
-The Hindu tradition imports two further terms — the universal *ātman* and the bound individual *jīva* — that the English soul also has to translate when reading Vedāntic material.
-The Sufi inheritance uses nafs (the lower self, with a graded sequence from ammāra through muṭmaʾinna) and rūḥ (the divine breath); the English soul covers both.
-The slippage is doctrinally consequential and is the origin of most muddles the word is involved in.
+Soul comes from the Germanic sāwol.
+In the Hebrew Bible it stands behind two distinct words: nephesh (the breathing creature, the living being as such) and ruaḥ (the animating breath, the spirit).
+The Septuagint and the Greek New Testament use psychē (the breath of life and the inner life of the person) and pneuma (the higher animating spirit, Holy when capitalised).
+Latin Christianity divided the field again: anima for the lower vital soul shared with animals, spiritus for the higher rational soul.
+The English soul covers all of these, picking one silently when context demands.
+Hindu thought adds *ātman* (the universal self) and *jīva* (the bound individual), which English soul also has to translate when reading Vedāntic material.
+The Sufi tradition uses nafs — the lower self, graded from ammāra through muṭmaʾinna — and rūḥ (the divine breath).
+The slippage between all these terms is the source of most confusion the word carries.

 What the traditions disagree about

-Whether the soul is created at conception (the dominant Christian and Islamic position) or is eternal and uncreated (the orthodox Vedāntic reading of *ātman*).
-Whether there is one — the Advaita reading in which only *brahman* is, the apparent multiplicity of jīvas an artefact of māyā — or many, each individually substantial (the Jain and orthodox Christian readings).
-Whether the soul survives intact across death (the popular Christian and Theosophical reading), enters an intermediate state and is reborn (Hindu *saṃsāra*, Buddhist *punabbhava*), or dissolves entirely under analysis (Buddhism's *anattā* reformulation, in which what looked like a soul was always a stream of conditioned aggregates).
-Whether the soul has parts — the Pauline tripartition of body / soul / spirit, the graded nafs of Sufism — or is simple.
-The English word soul leaves all of these questions open and forces the reader to supply the doctrinal frame from context.
-Most cross-tradition arguments about the soul turn out, when unpacked, to be arguments about which of the underlying terms the speakers each had in mind.
+Whether the soul is created at conception — the dominant Christian and Islamic position — or is eternal and uncreated, as the orthodox Vedāntic reading of *ātman* holds.
+Whether there is one soul or many: Advaita holds that only *brahman* is real and that the apparent multiplicity of jīvas is an effect of māyā, while Jain and orthodox Christian thought holds that each soul is individually substantial.
+Whether the soul survives intact across death (the popular Christian and Theosophical reading), enters an intermediate state and is reborn (Hindu *saṃsāra*, Buddhist *punabbhava*), or dissolves entirely under analysis (*anattā* reformulation, in which what looked like a soul was always a stream of conditioned aggregates).
+Whether the soul has parts — Paul's tripartition of body, soul, and spirit; the graded nafs of Sufism — or is simple and indivisible.
+The English word leaves all of these questions open.

 Where the word shows in the index

-Michael Singer's *The Untethered Soul* is the contemporary English-language bestseller that uses the word in its broadest non-denominational sense — soul as the witnessing centre of awareness that the practitioner can learn to live as rather than from.
-The four volumes of Singer's Untethered Soul Lectures — Vol 2 *Freedom From the Mind*, Vol 5 *The Journey Within*, Vol 6 *Letting Go Into Freedom*, and his *Returning to the Source* — extend the same vocabulary across the long-form teaching.
-Gary Zukav's *The Seat of the Soul* is the 1989 Oprah-platform synthesis that did more than any other single text to install the soul-as-evolving-personality picture in late-twentieth-century American spirituality.
-Michael Newton's *Journey of Souls* and Llewellyn Vaughan-Lee's *The Return of the Feminine and the World Soul* work the word in two further registers — clinical regression-therapy and Jungian-Sufi respectively.
-Ram Dass's *The Soul, Unconditionally* is the bhakti-inflected American Theravāda-and-Hindu hybrid working the word in the the soul is loved as it is register.
-Carl Jung's *Modern Man in Search of a Soul* is the 1933 founding text of the depth-psychological reading in which soul names the inward orientation modern technical civilisation is starved of.
-Douglas Hofstadter's *The Mind's I: Fantasies and Reflections on Self and Soul* — co-edited with Daniel Dennett — is the analytic-philosophy bracket the index carries the question inside, treating soul not as a metaphysical given but as a problem about identity.
-Anthony de Mello's *Awareness* carries the contemplative-Christian read on the soul as what is recovered when the false self is set down.
-Hans Wilhelm's *Spirit Possession and Earthbound Souls* is the Theosophically-inflected popular treatment of the discarnate-soul material — the same broad picture the reincarnation entry surveys.
+Michael Singer's *The Untethered Soul* is the contemporary English-language bestseller that uses soul in its broadest non-denominational sense: the witnessing centre of awareness that a practitioner learns to live as rather than from.
+The four volumes of Singer's Untethered Soul Lectures — Vol 2 *Freedom From the Mind*, Vol 5 *The Journey Within*, Vol 6 *Letting Go Into Freedom*, and *Returning to the Source* — extend the same vocabulary across the long-form teaching.
+Gary Zukav's *The Seat of the Soul* is the 1989 synthesis that did more than any other single text to install the soul-as-evolving-personality picture in late-twentieth-century American spirituality.
+Michael Newton's *Journey of Souls* works the word in a clinical regression-therapy register.
+Llewellyn Vaughan-Lee's *The Return of the Feminine and the World Soul* works it in a Jungian-Sufi register.
+Ram Dass's *The Soul, Unconditionally* is the bhakti-inflected American teaching in the soul-is-loved-as-it-is register.
+Carl Jung's *Modern Man in Search of a Soul* is the 1933 text that grounds the depth-psychological reading, in which soul names the inward orientation modern civilisation is starved of.
+Douglas Hofstadter's *The Mind's I* — co-edited with Daniel Dennett — treats soul not as a metaphysical given but as a problem about identity.
+Anthony de Mello's *Awareness* carries the contemplative-Christian read: soul is what is recovered when the false self is set down.
+Hans Wilhelm's *Spirit Possession and Earthbound Souls* is the Theosophically-inflected treatment of discarnate-soul material.